FatihKoz/DisposableSpecial/README.md

 ## Release / Update Notes

+23.JUN.23

+* Updated models to be compatible with Laravel10
+* Fixed a bug with Ground Handling expenses (new fare logic compatibility)

 16.JUN.23

+**WARNING: THIS IS THE LAST VERSION SUPPORTING PHP 8.0.x AND LARAVEL 9**

 * Updated custom income/expense listeners to follow new fare logic of v7 core
 * Updated auto fare price calculator to work with new and copied fares